public-law/oregon-law-parser/README.md

 A Rails app then imports it to [create a notice like this](http://www.oregonlaws.org/ors/811.111) See [Main.hs](https://github.com/dogweather/analyze-ors-amendment-haskell/blob/master/analyze/src/Main.hs) for the top-level code.

-# An intermediate step to improve flexibility
+# Improving flexibility via this intermediate step

 In the past, I've done this kind of coding in the same project as the rest of the application.
 E.g., here, it'd be a Ruby rake task because the app is in Rails.